Conducts systematic reviews of health care topics for federal and state agencies, professional associations, and foundations. Read about us

 Investigators with the Pacific Northwest EPC have a particular interest in diagnostic technology assessment, prevention effectiveness, evidence-based informatics, research in managed care, and critical appraisal of cost-effectiveness analysis and decision analysis.
 In the past, faculty affiliated with the Center have investigated areas such as hepatitis C, pressure ulcers, acute head injury, pain management, drug effectiveness, thyroid function tests, cancer screening, diagnostic use of upper GI endoscopy, asthma diagnosis and management, telemedicine, menopausal symptoms, osteoporosis, vaginal birth after cesarean section, and statewide trauma systems.
-The Pacific Northwest EPC is housed in the Department of Medical Informatics & Clinical Epidemiology, OHSU School of Medicine, with partners at the University of Washington CHASE Alliance in Seattle, and Spectrum Research, Inc., in Tacoma, Washington.
+The Pacific Northwest EPC is housed in the Department of Medical Informatics and Clinical Epidemiology, OHSU School of Medicine, with partners at the University of Washington in Seattle, and Aggregate Analytics, Inc., in Fircrest, Washington.

 The information contained in this site is not intended nor implied to be a substitute for professional medical advice.
 Discuss any questions you may have regarding your medical condition or the information in these reports with your doctor, and always seek the advice of your physician or other qualified health provider prior to starting any new treatment.
 Nothing contained in this site is intended for medical diagnosis or treatment.